cncf/tag-security/governance/roles.md

 * [Facilitation Roles](#facilitation-roles)

 All members are identified in the SIG [README](/readme.md), with annotations where they hold an additional role.

-### Role of members
+## Role of members
 * The primary role of a member is to contribute expertise to the group.
 * To add yourself as a member, submit a Pull Request (PR) adding yourself to the list of members.

+### Maintaining active members
 * Members *SHOULD* remain active and responsive in their Roles.
 * Members taking an extended leave of 1 or more months *SHOULD* coordinate with other members to ensure the role is adequately staffed during the leave.